tatsuya087/Batch-Folders/README.md

    - Click "Save & Update".

 3. **Use from Context Menu**
-   - Right-click on your Desktop or inside any folder.
+   - Right-click on your Desktop or in File Explorer.
    - Select `Batch Folders` > `[Your Set Name]`.
-   - The folders will be created instantly.
+   - Folders will be created.

 https://github.com/user-attachments/assets/9bcaca61-c935-48b3-9cea-ffb334374549

-## Development
+## Building

 ### Requirements